Many years ago. I had a huge collection of model ships and boats, including two radio controlled tugs.

 The model above is not my original Queen Mary though, this one I found in Salisbury in 2014.

-I have since replaced my Canberra with a better one and found white metal masts for the Savannah.
+I have since replaced my Canberra and Aquitania with better ones and found white metal masts for the Savannah.

 Triang also had a range of warships, and while I did not really look for them I would buy them if they were affordable, and I managed to acquire a DKM Bismarck

-and bought a Canberra to replace my existing one.
+and bought a Canberra in a better condition to replace my existing one.

 and I would like to add an American battleship to my battleship collection